 Anti-diabetic activity: The roots show anti-diabetic effect which may be due the stimulation of cells of pancreatic islets or mediated through stimulation of insulin release resembling the oral hypoglycemic sulphonylureas.

-Hepatoprotective activity: The roots show significant liver protecting activity.
+Hepatoprotective activity: The roots show significant the liver protecting activity.
 Although the mechanism, how the herb works, is not fully understood.
-Due to this property, it is one of the ingredient in Himalaya well known Ayurvedic formulation Liv 52.
+Due to this property, it is one of the ingredient in Himalaya well-known Ayurvedic formulation Liv 52.

-Antipyretic activity: The roots of plant has significant fever reducing properties.
+Antipyretic activity: The roots of the plant has significant fever reducing properties.

 Blood pressure lowering activity:The plant roots show cardio protective activity.
 It lowers the blood pressure.

-The roots are used in treatment of vesicular calculi, urinary discharges, excessive uterine haemorrhage, diseases of the bladder, dysentery, menorrhagia, splenic enlargement and heart diseases.
+The roots are used in the treatment of vesicular calculi, urinary discharges, excessive uterine haemorrhage, diseases of the bladder, dysentery, menorrhagia, splenic enlargement and heart diseases.
 Ayurveda mentions, the roots as bitter, acrid, post digestion pungent and cool in potency.
-It is tridoshnashak (balances Vata, Pitta and Kapha).
+It is tridoshnashak (balances Vata, Pitta, and Kapha).